shitfuckery/usb_stick/README.md

    *  The Disk Image [usb_drive_disk_image-release-0.9.1.img](https://drive.google.com/file/d/1793e18WW2609yOq_INA1Bd0K9OyXtkEO/view?usp=sharing)
    *  A sha256sum hash of the disk image [usb_drive_disk_image-release-0.9.1.img.sha256sum](https://drive.google.com/file/d/1sac3oDU_vMvkOMTa7jECM0f4dTM9r45S/view?usp=sharing)
-   *  A GPG signature of the sha256sum file using code@shitfuckery.ca's GPG key [usb_drive_disk_image-release-0.9.1.img.sha256sum.sig](https://drive.google.com/file/d/1MpKDAR0Evdus2Y9C-T9EuLEbafh7wb2E/view?usp=sharing)
+   *  A GPG signature of the sha256sum file using code(at)shitfuckery.ca's GPG key [usb_drive_disk_image-release-0.9.1.img.sha256sum.sig](https://drive.google.com/file/d/1MpKDAR0Evdus2Y9C-T9EuLEbafh7wb2E/view?usp=sharing)

 Use Rufus (Windows) or dd (MacOS and Linux) to write the disk image to a USB stick that is at least 16GB in size (larger is better).
 Do not just copy the disk image file to the USB stick.
 (If that last bit doesn't make sense please use the longer instructions.)